 Most riders have heard stories about road ragers intentionally targeting riders who engage in the legal activity of “lane splitting,” as another example.

 Besides lack of experience, the most common causes of Los Angeles, California motorcycle accidents are as follows:

-Yes, safety training helps inexperienced and veteran riders to understand and prepare for the worst kids of dangerous riding scenarios.
-And this is back up by statistics that say motorcycle rider safety training increases the risk of survival for a rider.
-Knowing how to fall, or surf the bike to a stop can significantly increase the chances of making it out alive when there is a wreck.
+Safety training helps inexperienced, and veteran riders understand and prepare for the worst kinds of dangerous riding scenarios.
+And this is backed up by statistics that say motorcycle rider safety training increases the risk of survival for a rider.
+Knowing how to fall or surf the bike to a stop can significantly increase the chances of making it out alive when there is a wreck.

 Above all, most falls and spills on motorcycles cause injuries.
-In fact, one-half or so of these are not significant.
+One-half or so of these are not significant.
 So that means the rider can usually walk away and take his or her lumps.
-But the other half of the story is deaths, funerals, or long hospital stays.
+But the other half of the story is deaths, funerals, or extended hospital stays.

 Most of all, injury claims usually are a long and complicated process.
-And insurance companies, as well as recreational parks, tend to employ a vast army of attorneys and claims adjusters dedicated to protecting their interests.
-So from prospective plaintiff’s perspective, you have no choice but to hire a great lawyer.
+Insurance companies and recreational parks tend to employ a vast army of attorneys and claims adjusters dedicated to protecting their interests.
+So from the plaintiff’s perspective, you have no choice but to hire a great lawyer.
 But how do you know who to hire if you get involved in a terrible ATV crash?

-The answer is that when the accident is caused by the negligence of another person, Ehline Law will firmly deal with both of these professionals on your behalf.
+The answer is that when another person’s negligence causes the accident, Ehline Law will firmly deal with both of these professionals on your behalf.
 After all, these adversaries are paid and trained to make your claim go away for the least amount of money possible.
 Contacting an experienced accident attorney like Michael Ehline levels the prospective plaintiff’s playing field to get the most money possible.